2015 Park Support

 Appalachian Highlands Science Learning Center

 A local school teacher will be hired to work on the North Carolina side of the Smokies as part of the national NPS Teacher-Ranger-Teacher program.
 For 6-8 weeks during the summer, the teacher will assist with the operation of our popular high school intern program, JR Ranger presentations and will also develop a new lesson plan to be posted on the NPS Teacher-Ranger-Teacher website.

-The program will include two teacher workshops (60 total teachers) in the spring and summer of 2014 with the teachers agreeing to use park education materials back in their classrooms and to bring their students to the park for field trips during the 2014-2015 school year.
-This includes a request for $4,000 for bus stipends to assist with transportation expenses for 40 field trips with up to 60 students each.
+The program will include three Teacher Ranger Teach positions along with 2 teacher workshops (60 total teachers) to be taught in the spring and summer of 2015 with the teachers agreeing to use park education materials back in their classrooms and to bring their students to the park for field trips during the 2015-2016 school year.

 The goal is improved science education capability.
-Teachers from area high schools become seasonal employees in Great Smoky Mountains National Park.
-They learn the science of the park and go back and teach their students.
+Teachers learn the science of the park and go back and teach their students.